 b) when an ATSSS-capable UE requests a single-access PDU Session but the network decides to establish a MA PDU Session instead.
 This is an optional scenario specified in TS 23.502 [3], clause 4.22.3, which may occur when the UE requests a single-access PDU Session but no policy (e.g. no URSP rule) and no local restrictions in the UE mandate a single access for the PDU Session.

+A MA PDU Session may be established during a PDU Session modification procedure when the UE moves from EPS to 5GS, as specified in TS 23.502 [3], clause 4.22.6.3.